Sophia

 Sophia is a poetic re-envisioning of philosopher Jean Paul Sartre’s Existentialism and Human Emotions, a cornerstone of the Existentialist movement.

-That Sophia’s existential crisis emerges through the lens of erasure within the pages of a seminal work of Existentialist philosophy is only fitting.
-The erasure form compounds the need for collective interrogation of our political conscience.
+Sophia’s ensuing existential crisis provokes not erasure but its opposite—a textual takeover of a seminal work of Existentialist philosophy.
+The wisdom work of this emergent voice rewrites existential lines of logic through the lost text of her body, compounding the need for collective interrogation of our political conscience.
 Ultimately, Sophia summons from the confines of history to remain a timely beacon of dissent.

 design